-A long time ago when I started mixing even melting in South Indian culture, many words related to the position of a married woman caught my attention by their symbolic contents.
-I first learned the word pativrata (pati means husband and vrata, a vow) which describes a woman who worships her husband as god himself and remain loyal even if he becomes blind, diseased, poor, or impotent.
+A long time ago when I started immersing in South Indian culture, two words related to the position of a married woman caught my attention by their symbolic contents.
+I first learned the word pativrata (pati means husband, and vrata, a vow) which describes a woman who worships her husband as God himself and remains loyal even if he becomes blind, diseased, poor, or impotent.

-The first morning, I watch how carefully and precisely she would draw in the kitchen various designs.
-In fact they were many of them, different in size and style.
-Next to the place where she would store the vessels, there was an empty space with colourful images of gods and goddesses.
-Facing the place, she would sit in silence, grab a cup filled up with holy ashes known as tirunîru and draw the diagram for the planet ruling each day of the week.
+The first morning, I watch how carefully and precisely she draws various designs in the kitchen.
+In fact, they are many of them, different in size and style.
+Next to the place where she stores the vessels, there is an empty space with colourful images of gods and goddesses.
+Facing the place, she sits in silence, grabs a cup filled up with holy ashes known as tiruniru and draws three diagrams for the planet ruling each day of the week.